 What will my contributions need to be?

-From November 2020 to at least January 2021 you will be asked to pay the employer National Insurance and pension contributions on the furloughed wages.
-This may change when the Scheme is reviewed in January 2021.
+At the time of writing, you will pay the employer National Insurance and pension contributions on the furloughed wages.

 What about employees with health conditions making them higher risk should they catch coronavirus?